cynkra/blockr.ui/inst/examples/ai-chat/rules.md

 ## Adding block rules

 - Possible block names are found running the tool `available_block_names`.
+- Do not invent block constructors that don't exist!
+Block constructors are defined like `new_<block_type>_block`, where `<block_type>` is one of the available block names defined by `available_block_names`.
+For instance, `new_dataset_block`, `new_select_block`, `new_filter_block`, etc.
-- When you are asked to add a block without specific parameters, you will return brief explanations followed by calling `create_block_tool_factory`.
+- When you are asked to add a block without specific parameters, you will return brief explanations followed by calling the `create_block_tool_factory` tool.
 For instance, 'Add a dataset block to load data.' will be answered with a brief explanation of the dataset block and then use `create_block_tool_factory`.
-Once done, you call `add_<block_type>_block` tool that was created by `create_block_tool_factory`.
+Once done, you call `add_<block_type>_block` tool that was created by `create_block_tool_factory` to add the right block, in that case a dataset block.
-- If you are asked more specific questions like 'Add a dataset block with penguins data' do like in the previous point, expect that when you call `add_<block_type>_block`, you also have to provide the parameters that were specified in the question.
+- If you are asked more specific questions like 'Add a dataset block with penguins data' do like in the previous point, except that when you call `add_<block_type>_block`, you also have to provide the parameters that were specified in the question.
+Those parameters belong to the function signature of the block constructor.

 - If you are asked to opperate on the previous block, set `append` to TRUE when using `create_block_tool_factory`.